Welcome to Bereaved Families of Ontario

 For over 40 years Bereaved Families of Ontario has been supporting grieving Ontarians and today it is more important than ever that we continue our work.
 BFO offers peer based support at no cost to those in need.
 We are very grateful to someplace nice for creating this beautiful, authentic video and hope that if you are in need of support that you will reach out to us so that we can walk your grief journey with you.

-At Bereaved Families of Ontario, we dedicate our work to bereavement support through self-help and mutual aid.
+Bereaved Families of Ontario is a province-wide organization dedicated to bereavement support through peer support and mutual aid.

 In 1977, John McKibbon, part of the chaplaincy department of the Hospital for Sick Children in Toronto, whose own daughter had died of leukemia, initiated a parental bereavement support program endorsed by the hospital’s chaplain, Hugh Gemmell.
 Margaret Darte, Marilyn Lee, Diane Oakes Foster and Irene Clarfield, participants in this program, then became involved in the development of a bereavement support program now known as Bereaved Families of Ontario (BFO).
 For this act and their ongoing efforts in building our organization, in 1998 our four founders received the Ontario Medal of Good Citizenship from The Honourable Hilary Weston, Lieutenant-Governor of Ontario.